mustafaakben/promptEngineering/README.md

 ## Prompt Method 1 - Zero-Shot Prompting

-Use it for simple task
+Use it for simple tasks.

 ```
-Classify the following text into three categories: neutral, negative or positive.
+Classify the following text into three categories: neutral, negative, or positive.

 Text: